Eduardop/osg/README.md

   compatible with Xcode 4.3).
 Xcode projects provided.
 * Automatic reference counting supported.
 * iOS 5.0 SDK and higher supported.
-* Xcode projet built from scratch based on a clean iOS project.
+* Xcode project built from scratch based on a clean iOS project.
 * No need to have different projects for simulator and device.
 * Same for debug and release.
 * Clang supported.